 UK medical and safety information

-Healthcare professionals (HCPs) in the UK can obtain information about products and areas of therapy related to GSK by visiting GSKPro.
+Healthcare professionals (HCPs) in the UK can get information about our products and therapy areas by visiting GSKPro

 As a healthcare company we regularly work with HCPs.
 From collaborating on clinical trials to providing high quality, balanced information about our medicines and vaccines, in all of our interactions we aim to be transparent about our work, operate with integrity, and always put the interests of patients first.

-In line with EFPIA Disclosure Code, disclosure information in the UK is published annually (covering the previous year) through the Association of the British Pharmaceutical Industry (ABPI) Disclosure UK website: www.disclosureuk.org.uk.
+In line with EFPIA Disclosure Code, disclosure information in the UK is published annually (covering the previous year) through the Association of the British Pharmaceutical Industry (ABPI) Disclosure UK website.
 You can find more information on our disclosure of payments here.